Ramesh Chennithala: Political career

 In 2005, he returned to state politics to become president of Kerala Pradesh Congress Committee.
 In 2011, for the third time, he was re-elected as MLA from Haripad Constituency.
 In 2014, he was sworn in as the Home Minister of Kerala.
 His "Operation Kubera" project was intended to stop the reign of illegal money lenders in the state.
 The "Clean campus safe campus" project was to stop the usage of drugs in campus.

 He shared the dais with Kerala chief minister Pinarayi Vijayan at a joint anti-CAA protest organised by the ruling CPM-led LDF to express his views on the CAA.
 Leader of the opposition Chennithala said he has moved a petition challenging the Act which drew criticism from the then-KPCC President Mullappally Ramachandran.
 However, KPCC vice-president V. D. Satheesan, stated that the protest against CAA and the proposed National Register of Citizens (NRC) was "a fight for a common cause".

+Electoral performance

 Ministries

 Chennithala holds the record of being the youngest minister in the state at the age of 28.